jonathanperezdev/spring-kafka-sagas/README.md

 # spring-kafka-sagas

-Project showing an order creation using a microservice architecture based on messages and Kafka Streams with SpringBoot Kafka Stream and Sagas pattern and Kubernetes Minikube
+Project showing an order creation system with microservice architecture, the transaction is split into three microservices using the Sagas pattern

-The process involved in this example is explained using next diagram
+## Dependencies
+- [x] SpringBoot
+- [x] Kafka Streams
+- [x] Kubernetes - Minikube
+- [x] Lombok
+- [x] Jib - Google tool to create docker images

 ## Start the application